HusnainTaj/DPI-Finder/README.md

 # DPI Finder
 Simple web app to find DPI of a mouse.

-# How to Use
+## Usage
-1. Enter a distance in inches (larger value prefered).
+1. Enter a distance in inches (larger value preferred).
 2. Click and hold with any of your mouse button
-3. Move your mouse the sepcified distance (use a ruler/measuring tape).
+3. Move your mouse the specified distance (use a ruler/measuring tape).
 4. Let go of the mouse button.

 ## Note